-Juicing Cantaloupes: If It’s Orange, You Should Probably Eat More of It (Includes Recipe for Naturally Treating Chrons Disease)
+Juicing Cantaloupes: If It’s Orange, You Should Probably Eat More of It

-And, if you’ve been reading this blog faithfully, you know that bright colors mean flavonoids and antioxidants (if you’ve been reading my blog)!
-What else do they give us?”)
-Well, dear Reader, since you’ve asked, these brightly colored fruits contain zeaxanthin, lycopene, potassium, vitamin C and beta-carotene as a precursor to vitamin A-retinol.
+And, if you’ve been reading this blog faithfully, you know that bright colors mean flavonoids and antioxidants! (“Okay, Steve, we’re listening,” say you.
+“What else do they give us?”)
+Well, dear Reader, since you’ve asked, these brightly colored fruits contain zeaxanthin, lycopene, potassium, vitamin C and beta carotene as a precursor to vitamin A retinol.

 That’s right!
 Cantaloupes clearly aren’t just for kids anymore, but they may help keep you looking like one longer.

 - 1/4 Cantaloupe

-- 1 Nectarines
+- 1 Nectarine

-- 1 Large Carrots
+- 1 Large Carrot

 - ½ Medium-Sized Stem of Aloe Vera

-So, I’m going to let you in on a little secret.
+I’m going to let you in on a little secret.
 When I started researching cantaloupes, some conflicting articles really confused me.
 Here’s why: the cantaloupes you’ve been eating most of your life?
 You know, the ones you buy at the grocery store and eat in “fruit plates”?
-They’re actually muskmelons (aka Persian melons), and are closely related to honeydew melons and watermelons.
+They’re actually muskmelons (aka Persian melons) and are closely related to honeydew melons and watermelons.

-Don’t worry … while chances are you haven’t been eating cantaloupe at all, I’ve written this article to conform to the good-ol’ USA’S muskmelon-cantaloupe!
+Don’t worry … while chances are you haven’t been eating cantaloupe at all, I’ve written this article to conform to the good-ol’ U.S.A.’s muskmelon-cantaloupe!

-- Promotes healthy cholesterol, blood pressure
+- Promotes healthy cholesterol and blood pressure.

-- Promotes collagen formation
+- Promotes collagen formation.

-- Promotes proper pH balance
+- Promotes proper pH balance.

-- Promotes a health immune system
+- Promotes a healthy immune system.

 - Promotes proper metabolic function.